The last time I picked up a coloring pencil was probably in junior school.

 Then too, it was to add some colour to the monotone assignments that my teacher handed out to the class.

-I had this theory or perhaps misconception that art was always beyond my reach or scope and I believed that you needed some level of talent to pursue Art.
+I had this theory, or perhaps a misconception, that art was always beyond my reach or scope, and I believed that you needed some level of talent to pursue art.

-According to consulting neuropsychologist and neuroscientist Dr. Stan Rodski, coloring for adults makes perfect logic.
+According to consulting neuropsychologist and neuroscientist Dr. Stan Rodski, colouring for adults makes perfect logic.

 “Watching children and the way that they relax while coloring really prompted the thought, why can’t adults re-enter that space in a brain state?”

-Dr. Rodski is the author of several coloring books for adults began actively exploring the idea when he realized that conventional relaxation methods were not working on some of his patients.
+Dr. Rodski, is the author of several coloring books for adults.
+He began actively exploring the idea when he realized that conventional relaxation methods were not working on some of his patients.

-Remarkably, one of the first psychologists to apply coloring as a relaxation technique was Carl G. Jüng in the early 20th century.
-He applied this through mandalas: circular designs with concentric shapes.
-They have their origin in India.
+Remarkably, one of the first psychologists to apply colouring as a relaxation technique was Carl G. Jüng in the early 20th century.
+He applied this through Mandela’s-circular designs with concentric shapes.
+They have their origins in India.

-Coloring has a de-stressing effect because while doing it we focus on one particular activity, the focus is just on that and not any of our worries.
-T
+Coloring has a de-stressing effect.
+While doing it, we focus on one particular activity and not any of our worries.

-Sahar El-Nadi, author of the book “Sandcastles and Snowmen” and founder of the popular Cairo coloring club, agrees that coloring for adults does alleviate stress and promote a sense of well-being.
+Sahar El-Nadi, author of the book “Sandcastles and Snowmen” and founder of the popular Cairo colouring club, agrees that colouring for adults does alleviate stress and promote a sense of well-being.
 This is how she rediscovered coloring.

 “I needed a creative activity to escape to for short intervals during the day,” says El Nadi, “or while on the road traveling or in waiting rooms between appointments.
-The systematic strokes of coloring pens and the constant creative process of color coordination is an incredible de-stressor.
-By doing so we switch off to the world and in this process we lose the stress we carry through in our daily life.”
+The systematic strokes of coloring pens and the constant creative process of color coordination are incredible de-stressors.
+By doing so, we switch off from the world.
+In this process, we lose the stress we carry through in our daily lives.””